It’s not easy being the leader of a technical workgroup.

 But hey, you knew this when you were a kid.
 It’s what the lady with the funny hat and umbrella told you.
 “In every job that must be done, there is an element of fun.
 You find the fun and snap!
 The job’s a game.”
 Of course I read lots of management books by established, great management thinkers.
 But that doesn’t mean I should ignore Mary Poppins.

-Regardless of how long you have been a manager, if you would like to look more deeply at the mental shift required to move from IT technician to manager, I’m running a one-day workshop on it in London on Tuesday 17th October 2017, and taking bookings now.
-We’ll spend a whole day learning about how to make your staff want to work for you.
-And we’ll also touch on how you can replace yourself technically, to give you the time to do that leadership thing properly.
+Regardless of how long you have been a manager, if you would like to look more deeply at the mental shift required to move from IT technician to manager, take a look at the Aspiring Manager Certificate of the ‘Mastering IT Support Delivery’ qualifications.
+Learn over two days about how to get your mind into management mode and make your staff want to work for you.
+You’ll also learn how you can replace yourself technically, to give you the time to do that leadership thing properly.